openTdataCH/netexRealisationGuideSwitzerland/docs/A4_annex_glossary.md

 A TemplateServiceJourney represents a sequence of planned trips.
 It is similar to the ServiceJourney, but it is used if there is a frequency or a rhythmical pattern defined at which the trips are scheduled on an operating day.

 > **NeTEx XSD:** A repeating SERVICE JOURNEY for which a frequency has been specified, either as a HEADWAY JOURNEY GROUP (e.g. every 20 minutes) or a RHYTHMICAL JOURNEY GROUP (e.g. at 15, 27 and 40 minutes past the hour).
 It may thus represent multiple journeys or it could be used simply as a template for adding single extra DATED VEHICLE JOURNEYs after the planning phase.
+>
+> **Transmodel:** A passenger carrying TEMPLATE VEHICLE JOURNEY.
+NOTE: It may represent multiple journeys.

 → [Full documentation](09_timetable.md#TemplateServiceJourney)